TheAcharya/MarkerData-Website/docs/faq.md

 **Marker Data** facilitates extraction from any conceivable timeline such as Projects and Compound Clips.

+## What distinguishes extraction through the Share Destination from extraction via the Workflow Extension?

+Extraction through the [Share Destination](/user-guide/share-destination) encompasses both Marker metadata and images, whereas extraction via the [Workflow Extension](/user-guide/workflow-extension/#extract) is limited to Marker metadata and does not include images.

 ## What happens when Marker collision occurs?

 In instances where Markers coincide, **Marker Data** will adeptly rectify any conflicts arising from overlapping Marker ID such as Timecode, Name, or Notes.